bormaxi8080/starred/README.md

 ## Visual Basic .NET

-- [bellingcat/knewkarma](https://github.com/bellingcat/knewkarma) - Reddit Data Analysis Toolkit.
+- [bellingcat/knewkarma](https://github.com/bellingcat/knewkarma) - A Reddit Data Analysis Toolkit

 ## Vue

+- [simulaiofficial/simulai](https://github.com/simulaiofficial/simulai) - simulai is a Notion-inspired open-source conversational survey builder.
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks
 - [SpiritFour/whatsanalyze](https://github.com/SpiritFour/whatsanalyze) - Analyze your WhatsApp Chat in Seconds.
 Reveal insights & get statistics, while all data stays on your device.
 No chat data is sent to a server it runs only locally in your browser.